linda-seiter/CMSC115_2258/unit1_lab/README.md

 ## Learning Objectives

-- Run a Java class
-- Edit a Java class
+- Run, test, and edit a Java class
 - Use single-line and multi-line (block) comments
 - Declare, initialize, and update a variable.
 - Use numeric operators in calculations.